 The effectiveness of this scheduled maintenance is beyond any question and thoroughly necessary.
 However, you might find it causing problems like the distraction of work or unexpected crash or any, you can disable this feature too.

-While you Customize Automatic Maintenance in Windows 10, another important section is to completely “turn off” this feature.
+While you Customize Automatic Maintenance in Windows 11 or 10, another important section is to completely “turn off” this feature.
 You cannot disable this in normal process and you need to tweak the registry entries.
 Since it might cause unnecessary damage to the device; we always recommend saving a backup of your whole system before proceeding.

 2. Navigate to the following path from left pane in the Registry Editor: